 A Blocked Senders policy restricts messages to or from specific email addresses or domains.
-The policy can apply to inbound or outbound messages, although typically it is used to block inbound senders that a company doesn't want to receive email from.
+It can apply to inbound or outbound messages, although is typically used to block inbound messages.

 Consider the following before creating a policy: